1 What is SOL9? 1.1 SOL9

-SOL9 C++ Class Library for Windows and sample programs is available.
+A set of SOL9 C++ Class Library and sample programs for Windows is available.
 This is a free C++ class library for all Windows programmers.

 The latest version supports the standard Windows APIs, Direct3D10, Direct3D11, Direct3D12, OpenGL and OpenCV on Window 8.1 and Window 10.

 In the latest sol188.8.131.52 library for Visual Studio 2015 on Windows 10,

 we have updated the library to use Makefile to build opengl_app, opengl2_app, opencv_app and openglcv_app folders under the sol9 src folder.

 In the latest sol184.108.40.206 library for Visual Studio 2015 on Windows 10, we have updated some C++ classes and sample programs to support opencv 3.3.0 and x64 platform.